RenaissanceMan06/Marital_Infidelity/index.md

 ## Reference

-Whisman, M. A., Gordon, K. C., & Chatav, Y. (2007). _Predicting sexual infidelity in a_
+Whisman, M. A., Gordon, K. C., & Chatav, Y. (2007).
+Predicting sexual infidelity in a

-_population-based sample of married individuals_.
-Journal of Family Psychology, 21(2), 320–324.
+population-based sample of married individuals. _Journal of Family Psychology, 21_(2), 320–324.